 Maps the TZNAME properties from iCalendar to a JSON set.
-The set is represented as an object, with the keys being the names.
-The value for each key in the set MUST be true.
+The set is represented as an object, with the keys being the names, excluding any "tznparam" component from iCalendar.
+The value for each key in the map MUST be true.